 Tips for hosting an efficient virtual breakout session

-For example, if you are hosting a discussion of some kind, it may be helpful to group together attendees who have similar work backgrounds or characteristics, as they will be able get to the heart of the problem faster without having to work to get on equal footing.
+For example, if you are hosting a discussion of some kind, it may be helpful to organize breakout groups who have similar work backgrounds or characteristics, as they will be able to get to the heart of the problem faster without having to work to get on equal footing.
 On the opposite side, if you are hosting a brainstorming session or asking attendees to solve a problem, it may be good to include a mix of people with different positions and experiences, so that they can tackle the topic from all sides.

 For many people, it can feel intimidating to jump into a group of strangers and be asked to start presenting your thoughts on a topic without having a moment to collect your thoughts and come to a clear conclusion first.
 Therefore, if you are asking people to discuss a topic or brainstorm, give them a prompt before jumping into the breakout room (“how might we achieve…” or “what changes would you make in order to improve…”) and then give them a couple of minutes to think and brainstorm to themselves before presenting their opinion to the group.

 Once individuals have had a chance to jot down their thoughts, they will feel more prepared to discuss the idea with the group and you will get to a solution faster.
 This will also give like-minded individuals an easy way to cluster similar ideas together.

 “When people enter any social setting, they tacitly work to determine their role,” writes The Harvard Business Review.
 “For example, when you enter a movie theater, you unconsciously define your role as observer — you are there to be entertained … The biggest engagement threat in virtual meetings is allowing team members to unconsciously take the role of observer.
 Many already happily defined their role this way when they received the meeting invite.”